 Any adult man or woman in good general health who has thin spider veins, the tangled, thread-like veins also known as “telangiectasia,” and who is looking for a quick procedure with no downtime, can be an excellent candidate for the Veinwave procedure.

 Veinwave is ideally suited to treat spider veins wherever they may occur, including delicate areas where other treatments may not be suitable.
 Areas that can be treated include:

 Veinwave is not recommended for the following individuals:

 How is the procedure performed?

-Because the Veinwave procedure uses a very, very fine needle, most patients feel virtually no pain during the procedure, though some report a feeling similar to a tiny, brief pin-prick.
+Because the Veinwave procedure uses a very, very fine needle, most patients don't experience pain during the procedure, though some report a feeling similar to a brief pin-prick.

 While many men and women are successfully treated with only one treatment, others may require two or three treatments to achieve optimal results.

-There is a very small risk of scarring, although this risk is minimal and much less than the risk associated with other vein procedures.
+There is a very small risk of scarring, although this risk is less than the risk associated with other vein procedures.

 What is the recovery like?